supabase/splinter/docs/0001_unindexed_foreign_keys.md

 ### What is a Foreign Key?

 A foreign key is a constraint on a column (or set of columns) that enforces a relationship between two tables.
 For example, a foreign key from `book.author_id` to `author.id` enforces that every value in `book.author_id` exists in `author.id`.
 Once the foriegn key is declared, it is not possible to insert a value into `book.author_id` that does not exist in `author.id`.
 Similarly, Postgres will not allow us to delete a value from `author.id` that is referenced by `book.author_id`.
-This concept is known is referential integrity.
+This concept is known as referential integrity.

 ### Why Index Foreign Key Columns?